JWolvers/imgburn-wine-container/README.md

 |`ENABLE_CJK_FONT`| When set to `1`, open-source computer font `WenQuanYi Zen Hei` is installed.
 This font contains a large range of Chinese/Japanese/Korean characters. | `0` |

 ## Config Directory
-Inside the container, wine's configuration and with it Backblaze's configuration is stored in the `/config/wine/` directory.
+Inside the container, wine's configuration and with it ImgBurn's configuration is stored in the `/config/wine/` directory.

 This directory is also used to store the VNC password.
 See the